 The Pros & Cons of Tinting Your Home’s Windows

 Though practically unheard of a few years ago, home window tinting is becoming increasingly popular.
-Promising to keep your home both cooler and more private, it’s certainly not difficult to understand why this type of window upgrade is attractive at face-value.
+Promising to keep your home cooler and more private, it’s not hard to understand why this type of window upgrade is attractive at face value.

-Should you be considering making the purchase, however, it’s important to be aware that tinted windows come complete with a few disadvantages also.
-Here are the primary pros and cons of getting your home’s windows tinted.
+If you’re considering making the purchase, however, it’s important to know that tinted windows also come with a few disadvantages.
+Here are the primary pros and cons of tinting your home’s windows or sliding glass doors.

 Increased Privacy